-One-day, award-winning palliative care course for health care professionals working in emergency departments or medical crisis units.
+Palliative care course for health care professionals working in emergency medicine.

 Who is it for?